shigeya/oo2md2tex/README.md

 # oo2text and text2tex - A barebone Markdown to TeX/LaTeX converter kit via OmniOutliner

-(including OmniOutliner v3 file to text script)
+(including OmniOutliner v3/v5 file to text script)

+WARNING: Current version has minor bug with v5 format.
+Some of the text does not output correctly.
+(Trying to figure out how to handle XML node with attribute `rank=""`) Stay with v3 format if possible.

 # Purpose/Motivation